By Derek Gillette

 Finally, make sure you’re effectively communicating that to your audience.

-Derek Gillette is the communications manager for Pushpay and eChurch.
+Derek Gillette is the communications manager for Pushpay.
 Pushpay is the 10-second mobile giving solution.
 Ninety-percent who download the app, give with it; 45 percent of gifts happen on days other than Sunday; and the average gift size is $176.
 Continue the conversation with Gillette on Twitter.